SravanSoma777/SravansBookStore/SravansBookStore/README.txt

---- built the project no errors but there is an exception -- And Replaced The given repository.cs file with the current one
+--- built the project no errors but there is an exception -- And Replaced The given repository.cs file with the current one -- Not Able to create a new category dont know why should look into it an dont have any errors just redirects to index page and does nothing